MiguelAcostaDelVecchio/CIS1051_finalproject/preposal.md

 ## What idea(s) do you have for your final project?

-Hangman or Space Invaders game
+Hangman, Space Invaders game, Stock/Crytocurrency Trading Robot

 ## If you plan to collaborate with one or two classmates, what are their names?